-Benefits of the program include Texas Principal Certification, practical experience with an emphasis on action learning, a second-year residency on an urban campus, mentoring supported by a successful school principal and an emphasis on organizational leadership featuring SMU Cox Business School faculty.
+Benefits of the program include Texas Principal Certification, practical experience with an emphasis on action learning, a second-year residency on an urban campus, mentoring supported by a successful school principal and an emphasis on organizational leadership featuring experienced practitioners.
 Substantial scholarship support for virtually all students ensures the affordability of this program.
 Because scholarship availability is significant, a contract of commitment to work a specified amount of time in an urban school setting is required of candidates upon acceptance into and completion of the program.
 Admission Requirements.
 Admission is based on the following criteria:

 - 1. A baccalaureate degree from an accredited institution. - 2.
 A minimum undergraduate GPA of 3.000 (on a 4.000 scale).
 Applicants not meeting this requirement must provide proof other qualifications, such as long-term experience or expertise in a related specialized field, as justification for consideration for admission. - 3.
-Scores from the verbal, quantitative and analytical writing sections of the GRE graduate school entry exam, taken within the last five years.
+The GRE graduate school entry exam is required for students with a GPA lower than 3.000.
+If needed, s cores from the verbal, quantitative and analytical writing sections of the GRE, taken within the last five years.
 The institution code is 7464 for the Simmons School. - 4.
 A valid Texas teacher certification. - 5.
-Two years' teaching experience in an accredited public, private or charter - 6.
+Two years' teaching experience in an accredited public, private or charter school. - 6.
 For applicants from countries where the predominant language is not English, official scores on the TOEFL English language proficiency test administered by the Educational Testing Service.
 The minimum score for admission is an 83 on the Internet-based test. - 7.
 Recommendations and evidence of a high degree of support from the school of employment. - 8.
 Evidence of leadership capacity and demonstration of leadership role in the applicant's school.